evinsou/simple-trading-tool/README.md

-# Simple and Interactive Trading Tool for Everspace 2 &trade #
+# Simple and Interactive Trading Tool for Everspace 2™ #

 ## Legal disclaimer ##
 This is a fan-made tool and is not affiliated with or endorsed by Rockfish Games.